tsugiproject/tsugi-build/ubuntu/README.md

 The rest is configuration and startup.
 This file only covers the non-AMI setup.
 See the `ami` folder for the more complex AMI setup.

+Developer / demo setup is prettty simple because there are no external servers:

     cd /root/tsugi-build
     cp ubuntu-dev-dist.sh  ubuntu-env.sh
     cp ubuntu-prod-dist.sh  ubuntu-env.sh